Internal · Instructor Reference

 H.Before Takeoff Check

-Obj: same logic as A above; appropriate hitch for ground tow.
+Obj: same logic as A above; appropriate hitch for ground tow; confirms no traffic conflict before launch.

 Std: demonstrates safe operating condition + emergency briefing.